1 Day Trip In Pontian, Johor

 - Alight at every immigration points to clear the customs.

-- Queue at immigrations is extremely long at peak hour.
+- The queue at immigration is extremely long at peak hour.

-- Hassle if you bring many luggage along.
+- Hassle if you bring much luggage along.

 - Budget travellers